Kansas City-area restaurants offering Chiefs-themed menu items - NewsBreak

 Some Chiefs-themed offerings aren’t typical.
 The heat surrounding Longboards’ Bring It Mahomes wrap is strong and unique.
 Longboards’ Overland Park location wraps beef brisket, spicy chili, jalapeño peppers, Flaming Hot Cheetos and a special three-alarm ketchup, all rolled into an item that’s in demand.
 Blake Barnhard, Longboard’s general manager, said this item is unique, just like Chiefs Quarterback Patrick Mahomes II.

-And nothing’s more Kansas City than barbecue.
-The Creed Humphrey Special at Fiorella’s Jack Stack is in high demand, presenting a big serving of ribs, burnt ends, wings and sides — along with a commemorative glass from Boulevard Brewing while supplies last.Chiefs fans breathe sigh of relief following Mahomes ankle injury update
+And, nothing’s more Kansas City than barbecue.
+The Creed Humphrey Special at Fiorella’s Jack Stack is in high demand, presenting a big serving of ribs, burnt ends, wings and sides — along with a commemorative glass from Boulevard Brewing while supplies last.National retail store moving back to Topeka

 “Look at the glass.
 He’s a big guy who loves barbecue, man,” Tyler Wigger, Jack Stack general manager in Overland Park, said.
 “Anytime anyone comes to Kansas City, they’re taking about barbecue and where to go.”